 The nutrient-dense seed quinoa I’ve written about here.
 Tuna is a wonderful source of essential EPA and DHA (fatty acids) and the vegetables add invaluable plant-based nutrition.

-1 handful coriander or mint, leaves picked off stems
+- ¼ bunch fresh coriander or mint leaves -leaves picked off stems

-¼ cup extra virgin olive oil (or roughly double the quantity of oil to lemon juice)
+- 60 ml olive oil extra virgin (or roughly double the quantity of oil to lemon juice) (¼ cup)

 - 1 tsp red wine vinegar

 - Sea salt and freshly ground black pepper -to taste

 - Place all of the dressing ingredients into a jar and shake well to combine.